How Do I Backwash a Sand Filter in My Fiberglass Pool?

 Gentle Cleaning for Long-Lasting Shine

 The non-porous gelcoat surface of fiberglass pools is highly stain-resistant, making cleaning a breeze.
 A soft microfiber cloth, sponge, or pool brush with nylon bristles should suffice.
 Some household cleaners contain harsh chemicals unsuitable for fiberglass pool surfaces and may cause damage over time.
-Always use cleaners specifically designed for fiberglass pools as aggressive cleaning agents can damage the gelcoat, leading to unnecessary wear and repair costs.
+Always use cleaners specifically designed for fiberglass pools, as aggressive cleaning agents can damage the gelcoat, leading to unnecessary wear and repair costs.
 Metal scrapers or putty knives can gouge or scratch the fiberglass when used to remove debris or scale.
-Also avoid using highly abrasive tools such as wire and stiff bristle brushes or steel wool.
+Avoid using highly abrasive tools such as wire and stiff-bristle brushes or steel wool.

 The Value of Prevention

 In pool maintenance, an ounce of prevention is worth a pound of cure.
 Regular, proactive care keeps your pool looking and performing its best and extends the life of your investment.
-Fortunately, the inherent durability and ease of care associated with fiberglass pools mean that maintaining balanced water chemistry requires less effort than you might think.
-Test kits and tools such as the Orenda LSI calculator smartphone application can help by quickly providing direction on how to properly balance your pool water.
+Fortunately, the inherent durability and ease of care with fiberglass pools mean that maintaining balanced water chemistry requires less effort than you might think.
+Test kits and resources such as the Thursday Pools Fiberglass Pool Care Guide can help quickly provide direction on how to balance your pool water best.

 Understanding Low Maintenance Isn’t Maintenance-Free

-While fiberglass pools are celebrated for their low maintenance needs, it’s important to remember that “less maintenance” doesn’t mean “maintenance-free.”
-The foundation of a healthy, long-lasting pool is balanced water chemistry, achieved through frequent and routine testing, precise adjustments, and regular cleaning.
+While we celebrate fiberglass pools for their low maintenance needs, it’s important to remember that “less maintenance” doesn’t mean “maintenance-free.”
+The foundation of a healthy, long-lasting pool is achieving balanced water chemistry through frequent and routine testing, precise adjustments, and regular cleaning.
 By embracing these responsibilities, you’ll ensure your pool remains a beautiful source of joy, relaxation, and pride.

 Five Essential Steps to Maintain Your Pool’s Finish